christian-5-28/ADA-Sciuto-Smith-Tarantino/Project/README.md

 * Pick out our most interesting results and expand on the discussion (maybe add some tiny bit of extra analysis).
 * Redo/rethink/redesign our result visualizations.
-* Create a data story in the form of a blog post using Jekyll and GitHub Pages.
+* Use the selected results (with creative visuallization) to create a data story in the form of a blog post (using Jekyll and GitHub Pages).